-1. Admission to the program.
-(Apply online at: https://grad.okstate.edu/apply/)

-2. Successfully completing the courses included on an approved plan of study.
-(The electronic Plan of Study form is available online at: https://gradcollege.okstate.edu/resources/current-student-resources.html) The plan of study for a master's candidate must be filed prior to the completion of the 17th graduate credit hour of enrollment.

-3. Conducting the research necessary to prepare a M.S. thesis, creative component, or report

-4. Passing a final oral examination in defense of the thesis, creative component, or report.

-5. Preparing a draft of at least one publication based on the thesis research.

-6. A graduation clearance form should be completed in the semester the student intends to complete degree requirements, signed by the department head, and submitted by the deadline as indicated in the academic calendar for that semester.
-See the Graduate College website for specific deadline dates at: https://gradcollege.okstate.edu/ resources/current-student-resources.html.
-The graduation clearance form is available online at: https://gradcollege.okstate.edu/ college, 202 Whitehurst Hall.
+- 1. Admission to the program.
+(Apply online at: grad.okstate.edu/apply/) - 2.
+Successfully completing the courses included on an approved plan of study.
+(The electronic Plan of Study form is available online at: gradcollege.okstate.edu/resources/student-resources.html) The plan of study for a master's candidate must be filed prior to the completion of the 17th graduate credit hour of enrollment. - 3.
+Conducting the research necessary to prepare a M.S. thesis, creative component, or report - 4.
+Passing a final oral examination in defense of the thesis, creative component, or report. - 5.
+Preparing a draft of at least one publication based on the thesis research. - 6.
+A graduation clearance form should be completed in the semester the student intends to complete degree requirements, signed by the department head, and submitted by the deadline as indicated in the academic calendar for that semester.
+See the Graduate College website for specific deadline dates at: gradcollege.okstate.edu/resources/student-resources.html.
+The graduation clearance form is available online at: gradcollege.okstate.edu/resources/student-resources.html.
+The completed/signed form should be submitted to the Graduate College, 202 Whitehurst Hall.
 This form guides students through the process of verifying that degree requirements will be met.
 An extremely important step in this process is checking that courses listed on the Plan of Study have been taken and that the course prefix and number match those on the transcript exactly.
-This form must be received by the Graduate College before a graduate student can apply for a diploma application.

-7. A diploma application should be submitted online for the semester in which the student intends to complete degree requirements.
-A diploma application is at: https://gradcollege.okstate.edu/resources/current-student-resources.html.
+This form must be received by the Graduate College before a graduate student can apply for a diploma application. - 7.
+A diploma application should be submitted online for the semester in which the student intends to complete degree requirements.
+A diploma application is at: gradcollege.okstate.edu/resources/student-resources.html.